valarao/wordle-solver/docs/DreamsAndDesign.md

 - **L2 bit values** = 489,645 * 3<sup>5</sup> = 118,983,735
 - **L3 entropy values** = L2 bit values = 118,983,735

-Based on this analysis, caching values can get very large very quickly.
+Based on this analysis, caching values grows quickly at each level.
 Moreover, the value of caching has diminishing marginal returns as the space of possibilities reduces.

-Therefore, I plan to only cache L1 entropy values, L1 bit values, and L2 entropy values to begin with.
+Therefore, I would plan to only cache L1 entropy values, L1 bit values, and L2 entropy values to begin with.
 I can also improve space use by deleting zero-entropy values and inferring that on the application side.